Teal-and-Orange-Peel/reddit-place-script-2022/README.md

 1. Visit <https://www.reddit.com/prefs/apps>
 2. Click "create (another) app" button at very bottom
-3. Select the "script" option and fill in the fields with anything
+3. Select the "script" option and fill in the fields with anything (you can use http://example.com for the URL fields, or any URL of your choosing)

 If you don't want to create a development app for each account, you can add each username as a developer in the developer app settings.
 You will need to duplicate the client ID and secret in .env, though.